JoinColony/qa-challenge-legacy-dapp/README.md

 ### Individual Item
 - Ensure list items have the expected elements: user avatar, title, status, date, team
-- Ensure the title correspons to the correct type
+- Ensure the title corresponds to the correct type

 | Type | Library |
 | --------| --------|